Skip to content

 typescript

-import { ActivityError } from "@temporal-contract/worker/activity";
+import { ApplicationFailure } from "@temporal-contract/worker/activity";

-import { Future, Result } from "@swan-io/boxed";
+import { ResultAsync } from "neverthrow";

-processPayment: ({ customerId, amount }) => {
+processPayment: ({ customerId, amount }) =>

-(error) =>
+ResultAsync.fromPromise(paymentService.charge(customerId, amount), (error) =>

-error instanceof Error ? error.message : "Payment failed", // Message
+message: error instanceof Error ? error.message : "Payment failed",

-.mapOk((transaction) => ({ transactionId: transaction.id }));
+).map((transaction) => ({ transactionId: transaction.id }));

 Error Propagation